freightdev/bookmark/README.md

     │   ├── packet-pilot.bookmark
     ├── marks/
     │   └── packet-pilot.mark
     ├── markers/
     │   ├── packet-scanner.marker
+    ├── book.mstp
-    └── book.mstp
+    └── mark.trail
 ```

 ---

 ## 🧠 Why Bookmark?

-Traditional file systems simulate **filing cabinets**.
-**Bookmark** simulates **living memory**.

-* Pages tell you what mattered.
-* Bookmarks guide you back.
-* Ribbons remember where you started.
-* Trails show you how you got here.
-* MSTP tells the story of the book.
+This is not a `.mark` or `.marker` generator — that’s what **MARKeteer Studio** does.

+Instead, Bookmark is:

+* A Storybook-style interface for linking your `.mark` and `.marker` logic
+* A runtime interface for building and following **bookmark flows**
+* A shared environment where bookmarks trigger agent actions or self-navigation
+* A context-driven tool where adding a `.bookmark` to any `.mark`, `.marker`, `.page`, or `.trail` wires it into the system automatically

+All you have to do is:

+* Write `packet-pilot.mark.ts` alongside `packet-pilot.ts`
+* Write `packet-scanner.marker.py` alongside `packet-scanner.py`
+* Add `packet-pilot.bookmark` — and Bookmark will render it into your live trail

+The system connects your marks and markers together, creates a visual Bookmark interface, and dynamically builds trails and MSTP records as you go.

 ---

 ## 🔁 MARK Kernel

 **MARK** stands for **Memory Aware Reference Kernel**.
 It routes memory like a story engine, indexing Pages, binding Markers, and stitching your Trails.

 ---

 ## 🛠 Usage

 ```
-# Open a bookmark into a page
+# Open a bookmark interface like Storybook
-mark open packet-pilot.bookmark
+bookmark open packet-pilot.bookmark

+# View linked marks and markers
+bookmark view packet-pilot.mark

-# Follow a recorded ribbon
+# Render a trail
-marktrail follow startup.ribbon
+marktrail render packet-pilot.trail

-# Export MSTP trail to plain markdown
-marktrail export book.mstp --to markdown
 ```

 ---

 ## 📖 Example Use Cases

-* Build UI agents using `.mark` files
+* Link `.mark` and `.marker` files to build agent behaviors
-* Create personal knowledge bases with `.book`
-* Teach AI systems with `.trail`-based replay logs
-* Document mental health, artistic journeys, software debugging, and dispatch operations
+* Add `.bookmark` files to connect workflows and trails
+* Watch your MSTP trail grow automatically as you work
+* Run in dev, test, or production to see memory-based linking and flow in action

 ---